itaikatz/itaikatz.github.io/_posts/2017-03-29-topography.md

 For this example we'll use a DEM to create a topographic map of Costa Rica.
 Costa Rica is an especially interesting example as it contains a variety of surface features ranging from relatively flat plains to rugged peaks.
 After collecting

 To begin, we'll need to collect raw topographical data.
 Fortunately, NASA has taken care of this for us with the [Shuttle Radar Topography Mission](http://www2.jpl.nasa.gov/srtm/) (SRTM), a research effort that collected global elevation data with a resolution of 30 m per pixel.
-Data can be downloaded directly from the SRTM website or, more interactively, with the [SRTM Tile Grabber](http://dwtkns.com/srtm/) (note that the latter resource provides 90 m per pixel resolution).

 1. Create a heightmap

 The first step is to download the data, which comes in the form of "tiles" of approximately 300,000 km<sup>2</sup>.
+This data can be downloaded directly from the SRTM website or, more interactively, with the [SRTM Tile Grabber](http://dwtkns.com/srtm/).
 A complete map of Costa Rica spans four tiles:

 <style>